lmtoy/lmtoy_2018-S1-MU-8/README.md

 1. Use the WORK_LMT that came with where **lmtoy** was installed.
 This will likely require permission from the owner

+   This is likely the way it will run on Unity.

 2. Set WORK_LMT to a directory here in this directory,  something like

               WORK_LMT=`pwd`

    and no permissions in the $LMTOY tree are needed.
+The pipeline will then create all data products in this directory.

+### Creating the run files

+A master script **mk_runs** contains all the information on which obsnums are good, which beams are good, etc.  You always will need to re-run this script

+### Running the pipeline

 On SLURM this is the way: